ONieto7/ONieto7/README.md

 - **Java**: Main programming language, experience in developing complete projects.
 - **Spring Boot**: Experience building REST APIs and working with dependency injection and annotations.
 - **MySQL**: Knowledge in database management and design.
+- **JavaScript**: Knowledge in creating dynamic functionalities for web pages.
+- **React**: Familiar with components, hooks, and building interactive UIs.
+- **Angular**: Familiar with components, data binding, and SPA structure.
 - **HTML & CSS**: Proficient in creating responsive and well-structured web interfaces.
-- **JavaScript**: Knowledge in creating dynamic functionalities for web pages.
 - **Node.js**: Familiar with server-side development and asynchronous programming.
 - **RESTful APIs**: Understanding of API creation and consumption in web applications.
-- **Angular**: Familiar with components, data binding, and SPA structure.
 - **Python**: Getting familiar with its syntax and basic concepts.
 <!--END_SECTION:knowledge-->